mdbootstrap/TW-Elements/README.md

 To make this plugin *perfect*, some requirements were not avoidable.
 But they're all very trivial and there's nothing to worry about.

 * the container must have a 'position' css style.
-* the container must have an 'overflow:hidden' css style.
+* ~~the container must have an 'overflow:hidden' css style.~~
+* use overflow css rule as you normally would without this plugin.
 * the scrollbar's position must be 'absolute'.
 * the scrollbar-x must have a 'bottom' css style, and the scrollbar-y must have a 'right' css style.